FAQ

 • Q. How can I make a medical appointment?

-A. Medical appointments can only be made by phone.
+A. Medical appointments can be made by phone or through our contact form.

 • Q. Can you accept insurance?